-where $\{v^X_j\}_{j=1}^{C}$ is defined as the centers of different manifolds in the original input space $X$ with $v^X_j=\frac{1}{|M_j|}\sum_{i\in M_j}x_i$ ($j=1,2,...,C$).
+\textbf{Inter-manifold Ranking Loss.} The inter-manifold global structure is preserved by optimizing the objective as: where $\{v^X_j\}_{j=1}^{C}$ is defined as the ground-truth centers of different manifolds in the input space $X$ with $v^X_j=\frac{1}{|M_j|}\sum_{i\in M_j}x_i$ $(j=1,2,...,C)$.
 The parameter $\kappa$ determines the extent to which different manifolds move away from each other.
 The larger $\kappa$ is, the further away the different manifolds are from each other.
 The derivation for the gradient of $L_{rank}$ with respect to each learnable cluster center $\mu_{j}$ is placed in \textbf{Appendix A.2}.
-Note that $L_{rank}$ is optimized in an iterative manner, rather than by initializing $\left\{\mu_{j}\right\}_{j=1}^{C}$ once and then separating different clusters based only on initialization results.
-Additionally, contrary to us, the conventional methods for dealing with inter-manifold separation typically impose push-away constraints on all data points from different manifolds \cite{zhang2018semi,yang2016multi}, defined as:

-The main differences between $L_{rank}$ and $L_{sep}$ are as follows: (1) $L_{sep}$ imposes constraints on embedding $\left\{z_{i}\right\}_{i=1}^{N}$, which indirectly affects the network parameters $\theta_f$.
-In contrast, $L_{rank}$ imposes constrains directly on learnable parameters $\left\{\mu_{j}\right\}_{j=1}^{C}$ in the form of \emph{regularization} item.
+Note that $L_{rank}$ is optimized in an \emph{iterative} manner, rather than by initializing $\left\{\mu_{j}\right\}_{j=1}^{C}$ once and then separating different clusters based only on initialization results.
+Additionally, contrary to us, the conventional methods for dealing with inter-manifold separation typically impose push-away constraints on all data points from different manifolds \cite{zhang2018semi,yang2016multi}, defined as: The main differences between $L_{rank}$ and $L_{sep}$ are as follows: (1) $L_{sep}$ imposes constraints on embedding $\left\{z_{i}\right\}_{i=1}^{N}$, which indirectly affects the network parameters $\theta_f$.
+In contrast, $L_{rank}$ imposes constrains directly on parameters $\left\{\mu_{j}\right\}_{j=1}^{C}$ in the form of \emph{regularization} item.
 (2) $L_{rank}$ is easier to optimize, faster to process, and more accurate. $L_{sep}$ is imposed on all data points from different manifolds, which involves $N N$ \emph{point-to-point} relationships.
 This means that each point may be subject to the push-away force from other manifolds, but at the same time, each point has to meet the isometry constraint with its neighboring points.
 Under these two constraints, optimization is difficult and it is easy to fall into a local optimal solution.
 In contrast, $L_{rank}$ is imposed directly on the clustering centers, involving only $C C$ \emph{cluster-to-cluster} relationships, which avoids the above problem and makes it easier to optimize.
-(3) The parameter $\kappa$ introduced in $L_{rank}$ allows us to control the extent of separation between manifolds for specific downstream tasks.
+(3) The parameter $\kappa$ introduced in $L_{rank}$ allows us to control the extent of separation between manifolds.